lowRISC/qemu/docs/opentitan/darjeeling.md

   is set to 10 MHz.
 This option is very useful/mandatory to run many OpenTitan tests that rely on time or CPU cycle to validate features.
 Using `-icount` option slows down execution speed though, so it is not recommended to use it when the main goal is to develop SW to run on the virtual machine.
-An alternative is to use `-icount shift=auto`, which offers fatest emulation execution, while preserving an accurate ratio between the vCPU clock and the virtual devices.
+An alternative is to use `-icount shift=auto`, which offers fastest emulation execution, while preserving an accurate ratio between the vCPU clock and the virtual devices.

 * `no_epmp_cfg=true` can be appended to the machine option switch, _i.e._